codesavory/PathTracer_Course/README.md

 # PathTracer_Course
-Repository containing project from course on advanced image synthesis extendering the rendering technique of ray tracing to unbiased monte carlo based path tracer.
+Repository containing project from course on advanced image synthesis extending the rendering technique of ray tracing to unbiased monte carlo based path tracer.

 *Extension of the ray tracer from - https://github.com/codesavory/RayTracer_Course/